 The problem, however, is that it hasn’t been much in the way of excitement in the race for the Scudetto over the last decade.
 Napoli gave Juventus a fright a couple of seasons ago, and Inter looked like mounting a challenge last season.
 But let’s face it: After nine consecutive seasons winning the title, Juventus look like a team barely breaking a sweat to do so.

 And yet, this season there are signs that Juventus monopoly on titles might be starting to loosen.
-According to the latest football betting online at 888sport, Juventus are even money for the title, but Inter Milan are in close pursuit at 2/1.
+According to the latest reports at 888sport, Juventus are even money for the title, but Inter Milan are in close pursuit at 2/1.
 Napoli (7/1), Atalanta (11/1), Lazio (20/1) and Roma (30/1) are also in with a puncher’s chance.
 In fact, the odds are quite similar to those currently in the Premier League, with the sextet above similar to the Premier League’s Big Six.
 And, that’s the rub: Serie A now has six very good teams, instead of one excellent team, Juventus.

 Milan clubs are on the up

 Of course, the Old Lady, especially with the spending power of the club, could once again run away with the title.
 But in the medium term, there are signs that Serie A will yield healthier competition at the top.
 For example, the two Milan clubs, for contrasting reasons, both look like they are building something that could offer a sustained challenge to Juventus in the coming seasons.
 Inter are pouring massive amounts of money into signings, whereas AC Milan are starting to reap the benefit from the Milan Primavera academy.
 A title for the latter within five years should be the goal.